Crate matc

 let devman = DeviceManager::create(DATA_DIR, config).await?;

-Example how to load existing device manager configuration and commission device using it:
+Example how to load existing device manager configuration and commission device using it.
+Shows both ways to talk to the device - typed facade (recommended) and raw API:

 const CONTROLLER_ID: u64 = 200;